mw201608/BayesianNetwork/README.md

 ## Bayesian network analysis pipeline

-This repository provides a simple pipeline to perform Bayesian probabilistic network inference using the RIMBANet software.
+This repository provides a simple example pipeline to perform Bayesian probabilistic network inference using the RIMBANet software.

 Usage: